mravanelli/pytorch-kaldi/README.md

 ```
 python run_nn.py exp/TIMIT_MLP_basic/exp_files/train_TIMIT_tr_ep000_ck00.cfg
 ```
-In this way you “manually” run the training of the first chunk of speech an you can see all the errors directly from the standard output.
+In this way you “manually” run the training of the first chunk of speech and you can see all the errors directly from the standard output.

 8. At the end of training, the phone error rate (PER\%) is appended into the res.res file.
 To see more details on the decoding results, you can go into “decoding_test” in the output folder and take a look to the various files created.
 For this specific example, we obtained the following *res.res* file: